jwharm/java-gi/README.md

 For every signal, a method to connect (e.g. `onClicked`) and emit the signal (`emitClicked`) is included in the API.
 New signal connections return a `Signal` object, that allows you to disconnect, block and unblock a signal, or check whether the signal is still connected.

 Functions with callback parameters are supported too.
-The generated Java bindings contain `@FunctionalInterface` definitions for all callbak functions to ensure type safety.
+The generated Java bindings contain `@FunctionalInterface` definitions for all callback functions to ensure type safety.

-Closures (see [GClosure](https://docs.gtk.org/gobject/struct.Closure.html)) are marshaled to Java methods using reflection.
+[Closures](https://docs.gtk.org/gobject/struct.Closure.html) are marshaled to Java methods using reflection.

 ### Registering new types